 The first five years of your life has everything to do with how you turn out as an adult - literally.
 From brain development and good nutrition to play and imagination building, those early years set us up for success in later life.
 Which is why #5for5, Theirworld’s global campaign is aiming to change how the the world thinks about early childhood development, but we need your help!

-By the time a child reaches five years old, 90% of their brain has already developed – which means the progression from birth to school is the most important time of their lives.
+By the time a child reaches five years old, 90% of their brain has already developed - which means the journey from birth to school is one of the most important of their lives.

 What's happening in the #5for5 campaign?

 We launched our High Five action, asking supporters, celebrities, business leaders, NGOs and anyone who’d listen to high five a child under five to show support for early childhood development.

 Early years champion and Education Commissioner Shakira accepted the World Economic Forum’s Crystal Award and took the opportunity to ask world leaders to look after the development of our youngest children.

 November 25, 2016